-Talented and Gifted Programs
+Talented and Gifted Program

 ELP (Extended Learning Program) is a program in the Cedar Falls Elementary Schools designed for 5th and 6th grade students with high academic ability.
 Students meet with a GT teacher to help the student develop the skills and background to become a self-directed learner.

-ELP students are selected from a Talent Pool of potential students which includes students who have been nominated by referral from school personnel, parent and peer nominations and standardized test data.
+ELP students are selected from a Talent Pool of potential students which includes students who have been nominated by referral from school personnel or parents and standardized test data.
 The selection process involves the GT teacher, classroom teachers and the building principal.
 Interviews with potential ELP students are a part of this process.

 The needs of the student for a differentiated curriculum are also considered.
 Participating students are evaluated periodically to determine if the program is appropriate for the child's needs and if the child is functioning within the guidelines of the program.
-Parent nomination forms are available upon request.
+Parent nomination forms are available online.
 Testing is done toward the end of the school year.

 This service provides the classroom teacher with support so that enrichment is available to highly able learners in the regular classroom.
-Teachers collaborate with the TAG teacher to identify students who need the enrichment services through Talent Development Groups (elementary level) and differentiation of curriculum within the classroom.
+Teachers collaborate with the TAG teacher to identify students who need enrichment through Talent Development Groups (rotating groups that provide exposure and experience for many students, not formal identification like ELP) and differentiation of curriculum within the classroom.